Jane Wheatley: Theatrical performer

 While in Indianapolis, Wheatley married actor Galway Herbert on June 6, 1911, in a simple ceremony before a justice of the peace.
 They had been engaged for two years.
 "Mr. Herbert came here soon after the stock company season opened, and one day we just ran down to the squire's office and were married," Wheatley told the Indianapolis Star.
 "No one in the company knew of marriage except Mr. [Leslie] Kenyon and Miss Lillian Sinnott, who 'stood up' with us."
 (Indianapolis Star, July 8, 1911).

 In December 1919 Wheatley played the role of Mary in The Wayfarer.
-It is considered a modern Passion Play.
+It is considered a modern passion play.
 The production began a short season at Madison Square Garden in New York, New York.
 The drama drew on impressions of World War I along with the social despair which had continued for ages of the Christian era.
 The play also featured Blanche Yurka and J. Harry Irving.

-Care For Animals

-The actress was known for her kindness to animals.
-She could not bear to see them abused or badly treated.
-Wheatley came upon a mule being beaten on Forsyth Street while she was a member of the Fawcett Stock Company in Atlanta, Georgia, in 1907.
-The animal was being beaten by a man with a hickory stick.
-She implored him to stop.
-Wheatley gave him a half dollar and begged him to restrain his temper.
-When she left the mule's handler was coaxing him in a soothing manner, which pleased Wheatley.
-Previously she had intervened to prevent small children from rocking a dog and stopped a cab driver from abusing an old horse.

-Last Days
+Last days

 Her final appearance on Broadway came in October 1932.
 She played the role of Maud Mockridge in Dangerous Corner, a play adapted from the writing of J.B.
 Priestley.

 Jane Wheatley died in 1935 at the Memorial Hospital, 2 West 106th Street, New York City.
 She was 54 years old.
 Her funeral services were held at the Funeral Church on Broadway (Manhattan) and Sixty-Sixth Street.
 Miss Wheatley's husband was in England and was notified of her death.